alexanderlin-com/AI-Spreadsheet-Analysis/README.md

-# This creates a sub-folder named 'venv' in your project directory
+# instructions for self

-python -m venv venv
+This creates a sub-folder named 'venv' in your project directory python -m venv venv